-Grant spent the next 10 years travelling through the U.S., UK and Europe.
-On his return to South Africa Grant immediately started his journey to become a professional field guide and has attained his FGASA qualifications.
+Grant spent the next 10 years travelling through the US, UK and Europe.
+On his return to South Africa, he immediately started his journey to become a professional field guide, and has attained his FGASA qualifications.
 Grant started guiding in the Timbavati in 2009 and joined our ranks at Kings Camp as Assistant GM and Head Field guide in 2014.

 Grant has a passion for walking safaris and is particularly strong as a birding guide.
-He is an incredible host with excellent people skills making him very popular and one of the most sought-after Timbavati safari guides on offer.
+He is an incredible host with excellent people skills, making him one of the most sought-after Timbavati safari guides on offer.

 Assistant Head Guide

 Cynet joined Kings Camp in 2006 as a senior guide, having worked previously at other lodges in the Kruger region.
 Cynet’s local roots make him a specialist in the bush, with a diverse wealth of knowledge on the ecology of the region.
 He is also an accomplished tracker and is often the first guide to track down Africa’s Big 5.

 Remember’s rise at Kings Camp is a wonderful story and a shining example of what we believe makes our camp so special – empowering our staff.